 Taking a strategic approach when designing a new website or redesigning an existing website is critical.
 Mapping out your individual customer journey using primary and secondary research provide an essential guide to understanding consumer behavior as it relates to your customers.

-The insight and analysis from customer journey mapping combined with marketing research provide an intimate understanding of the consumer behavior that helps move your customer through the five-step purchase decision model and achieve your goals.
+The insight and analysis from customer journey mapping combined with marketing research provide an intimate understanding of the consumer behavior.
+As a result, this will help move your customer through the five-step purchase decision model and achieve your goals.

 Apple, WSJ, and Southwest provide three organization types that include product-dominant, content-dominant, and service-dominant to give a broad spectrum of different applications.
 An analysis of these different businesses using the five-step purchase decision model provides actionable insight to benchmark your web design project.